Engelbert Humperdinck (singer): Changes and "Release Me"

 Humperdinck's easygoing style and good looks soon earned him a large following, particularly among women.
 His hardcore female fans called themselves "Humperdinckers".
 "Release Me" was succeeded by two more hit ballads: "There Goes My Everything" and "The Last Waltz", earning him a reputation as a crooner, a description which he disputed.
 As Humperdinck told Hollywood Reporter writer Rick Sherwood:"[I]f you are not a crooner it's something you don't want to be called.
 No crooner has the range I have.
 I can hit notes a bank could not cash.
 What I am is a contemporary singer, a stylised performer."

 In 1968, with a Variety Club of Great Britain award for Show Business Personality of 1967, Humperdinck reached No. 2 on the UK Singles Chart with "A Man Without Love".
 His album of the same name climbed to No. 3 on the UK Albums Chart.
 Another single, "Les Bicyclettes de Belsize", was a top 10 hit in the United Kingdom and reached the top 40 in the United States.
 By the end of the decade, Humperdinck's expanding roster of songs also included "Am I That Easy to Forget", "The Way It Used to Be", "I'm a Better Man (For Having Loved You)" (written by Burt Bacharach and Hal David) and "Winter World of Love".
 He supplemented these big-selling singles with a number of equally successful albums.
 These albums – Release Me, The Last Waltz, A Man Without Love, and Engelbert Humperdinck—formed the bedrock of his success.
-For six months in 1969–70, Humperdinck fronted his own television series The Engelbert Humperdinck Show for ATV in the United Kingdom, and ABC in the US.
+For two seasons in 1969–70, Humperdinck fronted his own television series The Engelbert Humperdinck Show for ATV in the United Kingdom, and ABC in the US.
 In this musical variety format, he was joined by, among others, Paul Anka, Shirley Bassey, Tony Bennett, Jack Benny, Milton Berle, Ray Charles, Four Tops, Lena Horne, Liberace, Lulu, Carmen McRae, Dusty Springfield, Jack Jones, Tom Jones and Dionne Warwick.